karimah2004/applied-ai-system-project/README.md

 ---

 ## Reflection

+### AI Collaboration

+**How I used AI during development:**
+I used Claude Code throughout this project for design brainstorming, implementation, debugging, and refactoring.
+The most useful prompts were specific and directive — "build a TF-IDF retrieval function that scores markdown sections against a query" produced better results than "help me build RAG."
+I also used AI to generate the 14 breed knowledge base files in parallel, which would have taken hours to write manually.

+**A helpful AI suggestion I accepted:**
+When building the guardrail system, the AI suggested implementing medical query detection as a Python keyword check *before* the LLM call, rather than relying on a system prompt instruction to the model.
+This was the right call — a small model like `gemma-3-1b-it` might not consistently follow a "don't diagnose" instruction in the prompt, but a Python `if` statement never fails.
+This made the safety behavior deterministic and testable.

+**A flawed AI suggestion I rejected:**
+During development, the AI attempted to rewrite the entire `app.py` file at once when I asked for a UI change.
+I rejected this and instead asked it to make changes section by section so I could validate each one before moving on.
+Accepting a full rewrite blindly would have made it harder to catch regressions and understand what changed and why — the same lesson from the original project applies here: you have to understand what's being added, not just accept it.

+**System limitations and future improvements:**
+The current system has no memory between sessions — every page refresh resets the owner and pet data.
+A real version would persist data to a database.
+The breed knowledge base is also limited to 14 breeds; a production system would need broader coverage or a way to fetch breed data dynamically.
+Finally, `gemma-3-1b-it` sometimes produces repetitive or clipped responses — upgrading to a larger model when budget allows would meaningfully improve answer quality.

+---

+### Design and Problem-Solving

 Building this extension taught me that AI systems are most reliable when the model's job is constrained.
 In the original PawPal+, the scheduler was entirely rule-based — deterministic and easy to test.
 Adding an LLM introduced non-determinism: the same question can produce slightly different wording each time.
 RAG helped bridge that gap by ensuring the factual content was fixed and the model only had to structure it.